phat3119160016/weather-app/README.md

-code for weather app coming soon
+weather app, new school project :)